Golden Dildeaux Season Launches!

 Hi.
 Thanks for your interest in the “LEATHER & LGBTQ Cultural District”, created by the City of San Francisco to honor, support, and protect the unique and special culture that has flourished in the South of Market area.

 We encourage anyone with an interest in the leather or kink community to learn about this project, and participate however they can.

 There are lots of ways to get informed and involved:

 - Become a Member of the LEATHER & LGBTQ Cultural District – or at least get on our mailing list – to be notified of meetings and other events, join a committee, or volunteer your skills.

 - Attend one of our semi-annual Membership Meetings.

 - Attend (as a guest) one of our monthly Board Meetings.

 - Consider joining one of our important Committees, including the Arts and Culture Committee, the Communications Committee, The Governance Committee, the Land Use Committee, or the Diversity and Membership Committee.

-- Share your opinions about our community’s needs, and our organization’s priorities, either using one of our open surveys, or by participating in a Focus Group or personal interview.
+- Share your opinions about our community’s needs, and our organization’s priorities, either by using our survey, or by chatting with a member of our Board.

 - Read the Resolution as approved by the Board of Supervisors, and signed by the Mayor on May 9, 2018, here.